pyOpenSci/lessons/github-git/your-first-contribution.md

 :::

-:::{admonition} Activity: Submit a PR to the pyOpenSci parent repository Create a pull request to the [pyOpenSci parent repository](https://github.com/pyOpenSci/pyos-demo-package-contribute), from the branch on your fork that you worked on in the previous lesson.
+:::{admonition} Activity: Submit a PR to the pyOpenSci parent repository Create a <kbd><i class="fa-solid fa-code-pull-request"></i> Pull Request</kbd> to the [pyOpenSci parent repository](https://github.com/pyOpenSci/pyos-demo-package-contribute), from the branch on your fork that you worked on in the previous lesson.
 :::

 Once your PR is open, it's time to sit back and wait for the maintainers, collaborators, or project owners to review/comment on your PR.
 Be patient; this step can take time as people are busy and often donate their time to this effort!

 ********

-## Start with contributions to documentation

-Many people's first contributions are to documentation.
-Documentation contributions can be incredibly valuable as developers often don't have time to work on documentation and code!
+## Many people's first contributions are to documentation

+In this lesson, you make your first open source contribution by updating documentation (including docstrings) rather than code.
+Many people start with small fixes like typos, which are simpler to contribute as you don't always need a development environment but are still valuable.
+Developers often focus on code, leaving less time for writing and editing documentation.
+So your small contributions can have a large impact.

-Fixing typos and other small documentation issues makes for great, easy-to-create (and review) first pull requests.
-In fact, if you find that the contributing information isn't detailed enough, that could also be your first contribution!
+Further, if you go to contribute and find that the contributing guidelines lack detail, that could also be a useful place for you to start.

-When you edit documentation, you can often make the changes in the GitHub interface online versus needing to clone the repository and work locally.

 :::{admonition} A real-life first contribution to PyPI